KamalamSivakumar/KamalamSivakumar/README.md

 ### Welcome to the_lotus_git! 🌷

 Hi there!
-I'm Kamalam, an enthusiastic learner exploring areas in machine learning and ai.
+I'm Kamalam, an enthusiastic learner exploring machine learning and ai.

 I'm an ai/ml engineer by profession, delving into the world of research.